-Alexander And The Terrible, Horrible, No Good, Very Bad Day: Film Review
+Alexander And The Terrible, Horrible, No Good, Very Bad Day: Blu Ray Review

-Disney fires off a pre-Christmas cannon shot in the form of Alexander And The Terrible, Horrible, No Good, Very Bad Day, a safe, relatively inoffensive piece of family fare.
+Disney fires off a school hols cannon shot in the form of Alexander And The Terrible, Horrible, No Good, Very Bad Day, a safe, relatively inoffensive piece of family fare.

 Predicated on the idea that Alexander (a lispy Aussie Oxenbould) is always having bad days, while his family's life is going to perfection.